Layan002/Electrical-and-Electronics-Task1-Servo-motor-simulation/README.md

-# Tools will be used to complete this task:
+# Tools will be used to complete this task
 - Servo SG90 motor
 - TinkerCAD